Ultra Electronics: Post-war

-Ultra continued to manufacture products for the aviation industry after the war.
+Ultra continued to manufacture products for the aviation industry after the conflict.
 Various engines, including the Armstrong Siddeley Mamba and the Rolls-Royce Avon, incorporated components such as temperature regulators, fuel flow valves, and throttle controls produced by Ultra.
 Electronic control systems would become a key part of the company's product range.

 In 1953, Ultra started manufacturing television sets.
 During 1956, the firm opened a new factory at Gosport for the production of both televisions and radio sets; Ultra acquired rival company Pilot Radio & Television in 1959.
 During the following year, Ultra reorganised itself, splitting into two divisions, one specialising in domestic radio and television and the other focused on all other electronic products.
 In 1961, Ultra's consumer electronics interests became part of Thorn Electrical Industries, who continued to manufacture products using the Ultra brandname until 1974.

 As a result of the acquisition, the remainder of the company became Ultra Electronics Ltd. Amongst its varied product range at this time, it produced the "Jezebel" and "Mini-Jezebel" sonobuoys.
 In 1962, Ultra developed their Search and Rescue and Homing (SARAH) radio beacon, this would be widely used throughout the world.
 Various subsystems of Concorde, include the droop nose controls and the full authority engine controls, incorporated Ultra technologies.

 During 1977, Ultra Electronics was bought by the Dowty Group.
-In 1982, the firm became a component of Dowty Group's newly founded Electronic Systems Division.
-During 1990, the division was relocated to Loudwater, Buckinghamshire.